Pierce Erez-Henderson

 GitHub

-A generative French-language environment and an experiment in digital, spatialized pedagogy
+A generative French-language-learning environment and an experiment in digital, spatialized pedagogy

 An investigation of what it might mean to inhabit a language rather than to study it.
-Set in an inherited apartment in a Parisian quartier, the project explores how characters with their own days, a neighborhood's quiet rhythms, atmospheres calibrated to the learner's level (assessed discretely and from bottom-up), and a mastery collectively shape the experience of becoming fluent in a place.
+The project explores how characters with their own days, a neighborhood's quiet rhythms, and immersion calibrated to the learner's level of mastery (assessed discretely and from bottom-up) collectively shape the experience of becoming fluent in a place.

 Link: